llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 I connected a scope up to the audio output on my computer so that I could see the results.
 Upon compiling and running the program, you should get two sinewaves like on the screenshot below.

 ## Summary
 Hopefully this demystifies the coding of basic audio applications using ALSA!
-I've got some other audio projects in the works that use this as a base so stay tuned!
+I've got some other audio projects in the works that use this as a base so figured I'd write an initial post outlining how to write a basic audio application in C using ALSA.

 # References